AronSchulman/MMAtt-DTA/README.md

 Make sure the entries are comma-separated (and not e.g. semicolon(;)-separated).

-For best predictions, your uniprot IDs should be present in the `available_proteins.csv` file.
+For best predictions, your uniprot IDs should be present in the `available_proteins.csv` file, as these 1963 proteins have both Zernike and sequence-based protein features available.

 Values in the `protein_class` column should be one or more from the following: `[enzyme, epigenetic_regulator, gpcr, ion_channel, kinase, nuclear_receptor, transporter]`.